 Increase participation and volume of material collected in curbside recycling program.
 As part of the Kalamazoo Recycling Challenge, the City will work with state and local partners to implement the "Know It Before You Throw It" campaign to promote best practices and increase recycling volumes.
-Getting contamination data from the vendor will be importan to understand measures of success.
+Getting contamination data from the vendor will be important to understand measures of success.
 The City will work to increase participation of customers and amount of material collected.
-The overarching goal i 2,500 tons of recycled materials collected each year opportunities.
-In 2021 the City supported a community-based pilot to recycle #6 expanded polystyrene (EPS) foam.
-An initiative like EPS recyclin is an example of how new partnerships and voluntee capacity can help recycle materials not accepted by traditional recycling markets.
-From the collection events in 2021, the program collected over 700 cubic yards of EPS foam.
-The City will continue to pursue partnerships to explore and implement unique recycling and reuse opportunities.
+The overarching goal is 2,500 tons of recycled materials collected each year.